Bruno-366/thinking-forth/index.md

 # Thinking Forth Project
-This is a fork the homepage of the Thinking Forth project.
+This is a fork the homepage of the [Thinking Forth] project.

 Thinking Forth captures the philosophy of the language to show users how to write more readable, better maintainable applications.
 This project makes the book available in electronic form (LaTeX and PDF).

 The project has two milestones: the reprint and the 21st century version.
 The reprint is done, scroll down for the ongoing project.

 ## The Book
-Thinking Forth is a book about the philosophy of problem solving and programming style, applied to the unique programming language Forth.
-Published first in 1984, it could be among the timeless classics of computer books, such as Fred Brooks' The Mythical Man-Month and Donald Knuth's The Art of Computer Programming.
+Thinking Forth is a book about the philosophy of problem solving and programming style, applied to the unique programming language [Forth].
+Published first in 1984, it could be among the timeless classics of computer books, such as Fred Brooks' _[The Mythical Man-Month]_ and Donald Knuth's _[The Art of Computer Programming]_.

 Many software engineering principles discussed here have been rediscovered in eXtreme Programming, including (re)factoring, modularity, bottom-up and incremental design.
 Here you'll find all of those and more - such as the value of analysis and design - described in Leo Brodie's down-to-earth, humorous style, with illustrations, code examples, practical real life applications, illustrative cartoons, and interviews with Forth's inventor, Charles H. Moore as well as other Forth thinkers.